Ideas for Teaching Life Skills to Kids

 Job readiness – At this point, students should start to become familiar with how to write a resume, look for and apply for a job or internship, and learn how to ace an interview.
 Soft skills such as proper etiquette, knowing how to dress accordingly, having confidence, being respectful and working with a team will also help give them an advantage and help them succeed.

 Money management – Help your child understand the importance of budgeting their money, saving some of their earnings, and using credit cards responsibly.
-Encourage them to open a checking or savings account and take an economics and personal finance course.
+Encourage them to open a checking or savings account and take an personal finance course.
 They’ll learn a number of important concepts and skills such as the role money plays in society, how to write a check and balance a checkbook, the importance of insurance, and the fundamentals of loans, investing, and planning for retirement.

 Learning to drive – Chances are, your child will probably bring this one up before you do.
 Learning how to operate a vehicle safely is a must in today’s world.
 In addition to learning to drive, it’s also important that your young adult know how to change a tire, check fluid levels, and perhaps even change the vehicle’s oil.
 You may even consider enlisting the help of a relative or close friend with a passion for cars.